 Summer Student Jodie Evans

-Supervised by Dr Paul Roach at Loughborough University, Jodie Evans is developing microfluidic neuronal cell circuits from computer-aided design through to 3D printing to help replace tests on mice and monkeys.
+Supervised by Dr Paul Roach at Loughborough University, Jodie Evans developed microfluidic neuronal cell circuits from computer-aided design through to 3D printing to help replace tests on mice and monkeys.

 With a rapidly aging population, our society has ever increasing problems with neurological diseases such as Huntington’s, Parkinson’s, and Alzheimer’s disease.
 Live animals are sadly often used to study these diseases because advanced models of the central nervous system are challenging to create in vitro, due to their complex nature.